zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-ssworkshop.md

 After you sign up on the platform, you’ll get two emails.
 Check your spam and junk folders.
 You should expect the following emails:
 - *Email 1:  Verify Email Request* - this contains the URL to verify that your email is a valid one for this tenancy
-- *Email 2: [LiveLabs] Account Created* - This contains important information needed to complete your workshop along with your username, password and a link to the lab.
+- *Email 2: [LIVELABS] Account Created* - This contains important information needed to complete your workshop along with your username, password and a link to the lab.

-1. Open up Email 1:  Verify Email Request from Oracle Cloud.
+1. Open up *Email 1:  Verify Email Request* from Oracle Cloud.
 Click on the **Sign In to Oracle Cloud** link.
+This opens up the Cloud login page in your browser (IE is not a supported browser, Firefox or Google Chrome are recommended).

     ![](./images/signin.png " ")

-2. Open up Email 2.
+2. Open up *Email 2*.
 Note your username and your temporary password.
 Enter your username and your password in the box on the right hand side that says *Oracle Infrastructure* (Do not use Single Sign-On (SSO), SSO is not enabled for this tenancy).

     ![](./images/loginpage.png " ")